 In 1945, war-torn Europe was in great need.
 American ships transported goods to help Europe rebuild after World War II.
-One example was the cattle in the newspaper photo above, sent by the Heifer Project to Poland.
+One example was cattle in the newspaper photo below, sent by the Heifer Project to Poland.
 These cattle traveled in a Liberty Ship named after Santiago Iglesias Pantín, Resident Commissioner of Puerto Rico from 1933 to 1939.

 In 1945, as now, the Heifer Project provided food-producing animals as a more permanent solution to hunger.
 The founder of the project, Dan West, was frustrated by his experiences as an aid worker in the Spanish Civil War.
 He was also inspired to come up with a better way to help people in need.
 The video below has more detail about the military roots of the organization.